johnsto/go-highlight/README.md

 A somewhat crude syntax highlighter loosely based on [Pygments](pygments.org).

+*See [chroma](https://github.com/alecthomas/chroma) for a newer, better, and far more complete syntax highlighter!*

 ## Installation

 go-highlight can be installed with the regular `go get` command: